 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time waiting for visits from door-to-door solicitors trying to buy either a travel case for you toothbrush or a looseleaf notebook binder.
-Be on the lookout for the happiest person in the room.
+Today, you are likely to spend a great deal of time watching infomercials hoping to buy either a coffee cup commemorating the moon landing or a how-to book on surfing the Internet.
+Be on the lookout for mail order catalogs with hidden messages.

 Your Complete Scope

 This isn't me!
 What am I?

 The New York Stock Exchange was established by a group of investors in New York City in 1817 under a buttonwood tree at the end of a little road named Wall Street.

 "The more you praise and celebrate your life, the more there is in life to celebrate."